hsnice16/react-Inclusive-Mart/README.md

 ## 🚀 Features It has

-In **Navbar**
+From **Navbar**

-- You can navigate to the WishList and the Cart page, by selecting the respective icon
+- navigate to the WishList/Cart page
-- You can navigate to the Home page back, by clicking on the Inclusive Mart logo
+- navigate to the Home page back, click on the Inclusive Mart logo
-- Button to Log In and Log Out
+- Log In/Log Out

-  - To add items in your Cart and WishList, you have to Log In first.
-And if your new on Inclusive Mart then you have to Sign Up by following the Sign Up page link that has been provided on the Log In page
+  - Sign Up by following the link provided on the Log In page

-  - And If you are logged in then you can log out by clicking on the Log Out button, Inclusive Mart will redirect you to the Home page
+From **Footer**

-In **Footer**
+- navigate to all other pages of the Inclusive Mart

-- You can navigate to all the pages that Inclusive Mart has.
+- connect with me

-- You can connect with me on various social handles
+From **Home**

-On **Home** Page
+- click on the Category in which you want to buy

-- You can select the category in which you want to buy, and then you will be redirected to the products page with the following category selected
+- add/remove Items in (or from) your WishList
-- You can add/remove Items in (or from) your WishList, or you can directly add Items in your Cart from the Shop Now Section
+- add Items in your Cart

-On **Products** Page
+From **Products** Page

-- You can filter the products based on your preference.
+- filter the products based on your preference.
 Inclusive Mart gives filter options for

   - filter by Category
   - filter by Subcategory of the selected Category